Meteor Lake Die Shot and Architecture Analysis – Why Is Intel 4 Only A 40% Area Reduction Versus Intel 7?

 Babak Sabi, SVP and GM of Assembly/Test Development at Intel

 In terms of Meteor Lake rollout, this makes sense.
 Meteor Lake as a whole starts production in 2022, but that doesn’t mean every variant.
 Friends at OEMs have told us they get a lower GPU performance mobile CPUs first, but that there will be higher GPU performance mobile CPUs later in the year.
-We will discuss the rollout and ramp of Meteor Lake more in the subscriber only section.
+Omni likely is reserved for the Arrow Lake SOC which shares many of the same system architecture details.
+We will discuss the rollout and ramp of Meteor Lake and Arrow Lake more in the subscriber only section.

 With Foveros Omni, Intel could design a larger GPU with more execution units and package it in the same Meteor Lake P package.
 This GPU would have copper pillars to deliver power directly from the substrate and molding to assist with structural integrity.
 This method of advanced packaging allows Intel to sell smaller, cheaper GPUs where it makes sense, but not have to redesign as much silicon when they want to scale up to higher performance levels.
 It would require a redesigned packaging process flow, GPU tile, and substrate, but this is much cheaper than the alternative of redesigning everything.
 Foveros Omni could be a method for extending the CPU core counts as well, but we have not heard anything on how Intel plans to scale beyond 2P cores and 8E cores.
 We do know that Intel plans higher core count variants on both mobile and desktop.

 The last piece of information we captured from Intel´s VisiON event is related to the final package of Meteor Lake.
 We took pictures of the bottom side of Meteor Lake.
 We will save you the pictures are they are quite boring, but the details we can glean from it are interesting.